Professor Terry Haines

-Professor Terry Haines is Head of the School of Primary and Allied Health Care at Monash University.
-In this role he is responsible for a school with 6 departments, over 150 staff, and over 180 research higher degree students, and is a key member in the National Centre for Healthy Aging.
+Professor Terry Haines has the role of Head of School, School of Primary and Allied Health Care at Monash University.
+This school has 5 departments, the Rehabilitation and Independent Living Research Centre, over 150 staff, over 100 research higher degree students, and is a key member in the National Centre for Healthy Aging.

 His primary research interest is in improving the allocation of health care resources to better meet emerging community needs and reducing waste.
-He currently leads the NHMRC funded EviTAH project, which is focused on identifying the most effective and efficient ways of translating research evidence into practice.
-This work builds on recent collaborative work with the Victorian Department of Health and Human Services developing the online Resource Allocation Decision Tool, designed to assist health service managers to incorporate research evidence into a broader decision making framework.
+He currently leads the multiple NHMRC and MRFF funded projects, which focus on identifying the most effective and efficient ways of translating evidence into practice.

 Professor Haines's research has led to several advances in health outcomes.
 Notable examples include: